-- If eligible for EOF, student will attend a mandatory EOF Orientation and sign a EOF contract for services.
+- If eligible for EOF, student will attend a mandatory EOF Orientation and sign an EOF contract for services.

 - Meet with the counselor to set up regular contact schedule.

-Location: Newark Campus, SHRP- Office of Student Affairs
+Location: SHRP- Office of Student Affairs, Newark Campus

 Office Hours: Monday - Friday 9:00 AM - 5:00 PM